 A few settlers, including the families of some of the volunteers such as Wade Hampton Rattan, soon arrived from Lamar, Bowie, and Red River counties.

 This was the first white settlement in Tarrant County.
-In fact, Governor James Webb Throckmorton said Bird’s Fort was the first white settlement on the upper Trinity.
+In fact, Governor James Webb Throckmorton said Bird’s Fort was the first white settlement on the upper Trinity River.

 But frontier life for civilians at Bird’s Fort was hard.